petros-d/docs/enterprise_versioned_docs/version-0.16/ac-support-policy.md

 | [2.1.x](https://github.com/astronomer/ap-airflow/blob/master/2.1.4/CHANGELOG.md)(LTS)     | May 21, 2021   | November 2022           |
 | [2.2.x](https://github.com/astronomer/ap-airflow/blob/master/2.2.0/CHANGELOG.md)     | Oct 12, 2021   | April 2022              |

+> *Given the wide usage of AC 1.10.14, 1.10.15, and 2.0, Astronomer has extended the maintenance period for those versions through January 2022.

 If you have any questions or concerns, reach out to [Astronomer Support](https://support.astronomer.io).